 The blend will start with 2% hydrogen and will gradually increase to 15% hydrogen.
 The beauty of blending a small percentage of hydrogen with natural gas is that gas appliances operate as they usually do, meaning people can still enjoy all the normal benefits associated with their standard natural gas supply.

-We’re invested in developing the option of transporting hydrogen in our pipelines, and these are the reasons why we’re undertaking this project:
+We’re invested in researching and developing the option of transporting hydrogen in our pipelines, and these are the reasons why we’re undertaking this project:

 Hydrogen can be produced renewably as a net zero carbon gas and blending it in the pipeline displaces the use of natural gas, immediately reducing carbon emissions.